-Description of activities undertaken
+Description of inspection activities undertaken

 The HTA's regulatory requirements are set out in Appendix 1.
-The Regulation Manager covered the following areas during a desk-based assessment:
+The Regulation Manager covered the following areas during the inspection:

-Standards assessed against during visit
+Standards assessed against during inspection

-40 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
+39 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
 Some standards relating to consent procedures (C1(a), C1(d), C1(e), and C1(f)) and standards relating to consent training (C2(a), C2(b) and C2(c)) were not applicable as the establishment does not directly seek consent from donors.
+In addition, the establishment will not transfer any material to other establishments and standard T1(g) was not applicable.